The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 • χ is the source or the independent components

-• As per the central limit theorem, distribution of the sum of independent components tends to be normally distributed (Gaussian).
+• As per the central limit theorem, the distribution of the sum of independent components tends to be normally distributed (Gaussian).

-The above distribution is non-gaussian which in turn makes the components independent.
+The above distribution is non-gaussian, which, in turn, makes the components independent.
 Let’s try to implement ICA in Python:

 from sklearn.decomposition import FastICA